 - Application fee

 - Escrow fee

 - Title insurance and search

 Alternatives to a bridge loan

-- Home equity loans: If you know exactly how much you need to borrow to put a down payment on your new home, a home equity loan may be a solution.
-It provides a lump-sum payment that is borrowed against the equity in your current home.
+- Home equity loan: If you know exactly how much you need to borrow to put a down payment on your new home, a home equity loan might be a solution.
+You’ll receive a lump-sum payment against the equity in your current home.
 These loans are longer-term, usually allowing repayment up to 20 years, and usually have more favorable interest rates compared to a bridge loan.

-- HELOC: A home equity line of credit is similar to a home equity loan in that it draws against the equity of your current home, but it acts like a credit card.
+- HELOC: A home equity line of credit (HELOC) is similar to a home equity loan in that it draws against the equity of your current home, but it functions like a credit card.
 The interest rate is only charged if you access the money, and might be lower than that of a bridge loan.
 However, this might not be an option with your lender if your current home is up for sale.

 - 80-10-10 loan: With an 80/10/10 loan (also known as a piggyback loan), you put down 10 percent and finance two mortgages — the first mortgage for 80 percent of the purchase price and the remaining 10 percent is a second loan.
 You can use this bridge loan financing alternative and then pay off the second mortgage when your current home sells.

-- Business line of credit: If you’re a business owner, a business line of credit works like a HELOC, only accruing interest on money drawn against it.
-Loan terms vary by lender, but usually give up to 10 years to pay.
+- Business line of credit: A business line of credit works like a HELOC and only accrues interest on money drawn against it.
+Loan terms vary by lender, but usually allow up to 10 years to pay.
 These loans are more difficult to get and may have a higher interest rate than a bridge loan.

-- Personal loan: If you have good credit and a favorable DTI, you could get approved for a personal loan with a better interest rate than a bridge loan mortgage.
-Terms and conditions, including if collateral in the form of personal assets are required, vary by lender.
+- Personal loan: If you have good credit and a lower DTI ratio, you could get a personal loan with a better interest rate than a bridge loan mortgage.
+Terms and conditions, such as collateral in the form of personal assets, vary by lender.